12 Simple but Powerful Ways Therapists Ward off Depression and Anxiety

 Namaste yourself happy

 Therapists know that yoga is more than a method for increasing flexibility; some studies have found that it can reduce depression and anxiety.
 Using this age-old practice to elevate mood is easy and powerful.
 “I practice yoga regularly.
 It helps me burn off my anxious energy, and lets my body and mind re-focus,” Dr. Torgerson explains.
 Try joining a yoga studio to get the added benefit of socializing with others, another depression buster.
+Check out 10 home remedies for natural anxiety relief.

 Accept that you can’t fix everything